Megan Benthall, RN

 Medication reminder: Students in middle school are allowed to self carry inhalers and epi-pens only.
-Please ensure we have the approprate paperwork on file for your student to self carry these medications if needed.
-All other medications must be kept in the nurse's office with the appropriate paperwork on file.
-Please reach out with any questions.
+Please ensure we have the approprate authorizations on file for your student to self carry these medications if needed.
+All other medications must be kept in the nurse's office with the authorizations on file.
+Medications Authorizations and Action Plans can be found here: